Slush’s lineup promises tonnes of tech intrigue

 Julia Hartz, the co-founder and chief executive of Eventbrite, will make her first appearance at the event to tell how the event technology platform provider has managed to retain the talent it has brought in through nine acquisitions.

-“No two acquisitions are exactly the same, but we’ve been successful in finding like-minded teams who share a common ethos around service creators,” she said to Slush in October.
+“No two acquisitions are exactly the same, but we’ve been successful in finding like-minded teams who share a common ethos around service creators,” she said to Slush in October, according to a release.

 Elsewhere, Jillionaire and Imogen Heap will discuss the possibilities created for musicians by the nascent music technology scene, while Justin Rosenstein, the co-founder of Asana, will cast light on his role in the development of Google Drive and the like button on Facebook.